retaildevcrews/helium-csharp/README.md

 # benchmark.json is a 300 request test that covers the entire API

 popd

 ```

 ## Build the release container using Docker

-> A release build requires MSI to connect to Key Vault.
+> A release build requires MI to connect to Key Vault.

 ```bash